BrentGrammer/PROGNOTES/Chaos/ChaosTheory.md

 Exponential function example of rabbit population at a time of iteration.
 P. 55

-Book to check out, Modeling Nature by Kingsland.
+Book to check out, Modeling Nature by Kingsland. (focused on history of population modeling and bioligists)

 \*With modeling techniques such as the logistical equation for iterating over different population growth rates, the goal is not to produce realistic results but to get an understanding akin to a sketch or caricature.
 P. 64.